dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

 This GPO applies specific controls to manage user behavior and system security.

 **`User Configs:`**
- 1. **Prohibit access to Control Panel and Settings** restricts users from changing system configurations.
+ 1. Prohibit access to the Control Panel and Settings, which restricts users from changing system configurations.
- 2. **Prevent installation from removable media** blocks users from installing unauthorized software from USB devices.
+ 2. Prevent installation from removable media blocks users from installing unauthorized software from USB devices.
- 3. **Removable disks deny write access** stops users from copying or transferring data to external drives.
+ 3. Removable disks deny write access, which stops users from copying or transferring data to external drives.
- 4. **Screen saver enforcement** ensures systems lock after inactivity.
+ 4. Screen saver enforcement ensures systems lock after inactivity.
- 5. **Password-protected screen saver** requires authentication to regain access.
+ 5. Password-protected screen saver requires authentication to regain access.
- 6. **Screen saver timeout of 550 seconds** locks the system after a set idle period.
+ 6. Screen saver timeout of 550 seconds locks the system after a set idle period.
- 7. **Force specific screen saver** standardizes the screen lock behavior across all users.
+ 7. Force-specific screen saver standardizes the screen lock behavior across all users.

 **`Computer Configs:`**
- 1. **Disable Microsoft Defender Antivirus** turns off built-in antivirus protection for lab control or testing scenarios.
+ 1. Disable Microsoft Defender Antivirus turns off built-in antivirus protection for lab control or testing scenarios.
- 2. **Disable guest accounts** prevents unauthorized or anonymous access to systems.
+ 2. Disabling guest accounts prevents unauthorized or anonymous access to systems.
- 3. **Restricted Groups** define who has local administrator rights, ensuring only approved users have elevated access while standard users, such as HR, do not.
+ 3. Restricted Groups define who has local administrator rights, ensuring only approved users have elevated access while standard users, such as HR, do not.

 **`Overview:`**

-- This Group Policy Object enforces user and system security settings across the domain.
-- **User Configuration** restricts access to Control Panel and system settings, blocks installation from removable media, and denies write access to removable disks.
-It also enforces screen saver policies, including password protection, a timeout of 550 seconds, and a specific screen saver.
-- **Computer Configuration** disables Microsoft Defender Antivirus and guest accounts to control system access.
+This Group Policy Object enforces user and system security settings across the domain. **User Configuration** restricts access to Control Panel and system settings, blocks installation from removable media, and denies write access to removable disks.
+It also enforces screen saver policies, including password protection, a timeout of 550 seconds, and a specific screen saver. **Computer Configuration** disables Microsoft Defender Antivirus and guest accounts to control system access.
 Restricted Groups are configured to define local administrator membership, ensuring only authorized users have admin rights while standard users, such as HR, are not granted elevated privileges.
 <br>

 **`Step 5:`**